neulab/tranx-study/README.md

     ./manual-start-task.sh your_user_id task_name if_use_plugin(0 or 1)
     ```

+## FAQs
+### I cannot access Internet inside the VM browser.
+If you haven't executed `warmup.sh` or `start-task.sh` then it is expected.
+We route network access through a proxy.
+Please first start doing a task and then you will be able to access Internet.

 ## Data Collected
 - Your interaction with the plugin in PyCharm IDE, including queries and edits.
-- Your web search/browsing activities inside the VM's Chrome.
+- Your web search/browsing activities inside the VM's Firefox.
 - Your completed task.